 For readers who are people of the new generation and do not know Luang Por, they should put his teachings into practice in order to gain the intellect and become wise.
 So, it is worthwhile to be born as a human who meets with Buddhism.
 This will make one to be truly wisdomful.
 If you do not believe in others' saying, you should experiment on it by practicing and waiting to see the outcome before concluding that it is impossible.
 This is similar to the scientists who experiment on their subjects such as medicine.
-Sometimes, the experiment can take such a long time like two decades before they can get a solid outcome.
-However, that is not the end of the experiment as they can research further in order to discover something better and gain better understanding.
+Sometimes. experiment can take such a long time like two decades before they can get а outcome.
+However, that is not the end of the experiment as they can research further in order to something better discover and gain understanding.